Flight-Free-UK/flight_free_uk_website/source/posts/the-trouble-with-saf.html.markdown

 Whether it’s biofuels or e-fuels, SAFs don’t address aviation’s non-CO2 emissions such as NOx and contrail cirrus, which have a significant [global warming effect](https://www.sciencedirect.com/science/article/abs/pii/S1352231020305689) and will not be fully eradicated by the use of alternative fuels.

-> SAFs don’t address aviation’s non-CO2 emissions such as NOx and contrail cirrus.
+> SAFs don’t address aviation’s non-CO2 emissions such as NOx and contrail cirrus

 Perhaps SAFs shouldn’t be called ‘sustainable’ at all.
 ‘Sustainable’ implies that we can continue to use large quantities of it without incurring any environmental or societal impacts.
 But all SAF pathways carry substantial risk of exacerbating environmental and social crises – they require intensive use of limited global resources, during a period in human history when we are battling to decarbonise our societies.